perfanalytics/pose2sim/README.md

 ### Camera calibration
 > _**Calibrate your cameras.**_

+> - Note 1: Calibration is tricky.
+I plan to make it more user-friendly, but in the meantime, you can refer to [this issue](https://github.com/perfanalytics/pose2sim/issues/23#issuecomment-1493291952) if you struggle.
+> - Note 2: Cameras need to be synchronized.
+If they are not natively, you can use [this script](https://github.com/perfanalytics/pose2sim/blob/draft/Pose2Sim/Utilities/synchronize_cams.py).

 1. If you already have a calibration file (.qca.txt from Qualisys for example):
 - copy it in the `calib-2d` folder
 - set [calibration] type to 'qca' in your `Config.toml` file.